NixOS/nix.dev/source/contributing/documentation/style-guide.md

 ```

 :::{dropdown} Detailed explanation
-This Bash command defines and executes a function `:` that recursively spawns copies of itself, quickly consuming system resources
+This Bash command defines and executes a function `:` that recursively spawns copies of itself, quickly consuming system resources.
 :::
 ````
 ::::